srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

     It is available **for free** and distributed / deployed as a multi-container application consisting of a [controller](https://hub.docker.com/r/ixiacom/ixia-c-controller), a [traffic-engine](https://hub.docker.com/r/ixiacom/ixia-c-traffic-engine) and an [app-usage-reporter](https://hub.docker.com/r/ixiacom/ixia-c-app-usage-reporter).

+Users can pull ixia-c-one container image from [Github Container Registry](https://github.com/orgs/open-traffic-generator/packages/container/package/ixia-c-one).

 The corresponding node in containerlab is identified with `keysight_ixia-c-one` kind in the [topology file](../topo-def-file.md).
 Upon boot up, it comes up with:

-- management interface `eth0` configured with IPv4/6 addresses as assigned by container runtime
+- management interface `eth0` configured with IPv4/6 addresses as assigned by the container runtime
 - hostname assigned to the node name
 - HTTPS service enabled on port 443 (for client SDK to push configuration and fetch metrics)